Simon O'Donnell: Australian rules football

 As a junior, Simon played Australian rules football for Assumption College, Kilmore, where he kicked 100 goals in his senior year.
 This led to him being recruited for senior football by the St Kilda Football Club, where his father Kevin had played 49 games on a forward flank in the 1940s.
 Coincidentally, Kevin O'Donnell played alongside two more notable Australian cricketers; Sam Loxton and Keith Miller, members of the 1948 Invincibles.

 O'Donnell played 24 games and kicked 18 goals between 1982 and 1983 in what was then the VFL.
 However, he had continued to play cricket and retired from football to focus on his cricket career.

+O'Donnell's son James made his AFL debut for Western Bulldogs playing against Carlton on 13 May 2023.

 Media career

 O'Donnell hosted Melbourne radio station Sport 927's morning program with Kevin Bartlett until 2004.

 With the Nine Network, O'Donnell has been a commentator of cricket and now presents The Cricket Show.
 Having owned and managed race horses through his company, O'Donnell Thoroughbreds International, he is also used as an expert on horseracing on Nine's racing coverage.

 During the mid-1990s as part of his work with Channel 9, O'Donnell was a regular on the daytime program The Midday Show, teaming up with former rugby league footballer Paul "Fatty" Vautin on Fridays to give an overview of the weekends sporting events, usually the AFL and NSWRL competitions, and to give their racing tips.
 The pair would generally get into silly situations (e.g. coming out onto the set dressed in blowup Sumo suits), or would be on location such as in early 1994 when O'Donnell was taken on some hot laps of the high speed Calder Park Thunderdome oval racetrack in Melbourne with multiple AUSCAR champion Brad Jones.

 In November 2011, it was announced that O'Donnell would replace James Brayshaw as host of The Sunday Footy Show.
-However, In November 2012, Nine announced that O'Donnell had left the network.
+However, in November 2012, Nine announced that O'Donnell had left the network.